outpaddling/LPJS/README.md

 with managed CPU and memory resources, for the purpose of performing computationally intensive jobs in parallel (simultaneously).

-Unlike other batch systems, LPJS is designed to be simple, easy to deploy and manage, and portable to __all__ POSIX platforms.
+Unlike other batch systems, LPJS is designed to be simple, easy to deploy, manage and use, and portable to __all__ POSIX platforms.

 Users are often forced to use a particular operating system by software vendors, who only support one or a few systems.
-In contrast, LPJS will never limit your freedom to choose an operating system.
+In contrast, LPJS will never limit your freedom to choose between POSIX standard operating systems.
 This choice should be based on the technical merits of the OS, such as reliability and performance, not on what platforms will run the software you need.